kmw5531/PointSAM/README.md

 - The first image is the original input image.
 - The second image is the visualization of the GT mask.
-- The third image is the result obtained by direct testing through SAM.
+- The third image is the result obtained by direct testing through the original SAM.
 - The fourth image is the result obtained using the provided checkpoint.